What Are Chronic Hiccups?

 Second-Line Pharmacotherapy

-Metoclopramide, omeprazole (if associated GERD), nifedipine, sodium valproate, amitriptyline.
-Pharmacologic combinations may be necessary in refractory cases.
+Metoclopramide, omeprazole (if GERD is present), nifedipine, sodium valproate, amitriptyline.
+Drug combinations may be necessary in refractory cases.

 Invasive Treatments